cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 Important to know, that there is a term "OS Architecture" which is often used interchangably with the kernel types.
 Altough they are connected to each other(e.g a OS with a monolithic kernel, will also have a monolithic OS architecture), they dont exactly stand for the same thing.
-The OS architecture stands for the entire OS structure, while the kernel type for the kernel specifically.
+The OS architecture stands for the entire OS structure - while the kernel type for the kernel specifically.

 If you are interested in a overview of operating systems and the kernel they use, check this out: https://en.wikipedia.org/wiki/Comparison_of_operating_system_kernels